-Roll to the Sides is a freestyle swim stroke drill where you practice maintaining your balance while having one or both arms extended forward and rolling from a downward position to a sideward position:
+Roll to the Sides is a front crawl drill where you practice maintaining your balance while having one or both arms extended forward and rolling from a downward position to a sideways position:

-Maintaining good balance while rolling from side to side is important because ideally you should roll from side to side with each arm stroke in freestyle to improve propulsion.
+Maintaining good balance while rolling from side to side is important because ideally, in front crawl, you should roll from side to side with each arm stroke to improve propulsion.

-- As previously, float in a prone position (face down), your head being aligned with your trunk.
+- As previously, float in a prone position (face down), your head in line with the trunk.

 - A relaxed flutter kick will help keep your legs up and will provide propulsion.